StackVista/stackstate-docs/use/views/k8s-traces-perspective.md

 The trace filters allow you to refine the traces displayed based on span status (Error, Ok or Unset), parent type (External, Internal or Root) and duration.

-In addition to these filters, the traces match the **Time Window** selected in the timeline control at the bottom of the StackState UI.
+In addition to these filters, the traces match the **Time Window** selected in the timeline control at the bottom of the Rancher Observability UI.
 Adjust the time window to show only traces from that time.

 ### Filtering the duration